roderickescobar/btclol/README.md

 - An Analysis of Bitcoin’s Use in Illicit Finance. https://cryptoforinnovation.org/resources/Analysis_of_Bitcoin_in_Illicit_Finance.pdf

 **Videos**
-- The Great Reset and the Rise of Bitcoin | Award Winning Documentary. https://www.youtube.com/watch?v=xw9VshkgxJ4
+- The Great Reset and the Rise of Bitcoin. https://www.youtube.com/watch?v=xw9VshkgxJ4
 - Principles for Dealing with the Changing World Order by Ray Dalio. https://www.youtube.com/watch?v=xguam0TKMw8 - Not crypto-related, but good stuff...

 **Whale Watching and Data**